-Researchers over the past decade have gained much knowledge pertaining to the effects of positivity in the workplace.
-One variable central in this research is psychological capital (described by an individual’s degree of efficacy, hope, optimism, and resilience).
+Researchers have learned much about the effects of positivity in the workplace.
+One variable central in this research is psychological capital (described as an individual’s degree of efficacy, hope, optimism, and resilience).
 In general, employees with high psychological capital cultivate positive organizational outcomes (such as work performance) as well as decrease negative work outcomes (such as counterproductive work behavior).
 So, what circumstances exist to promote employee psychological capital in organizations?